Leaflet/Leaflet/docs/examples.md

 ***

-The following tutorials cover how to create plugins for Leaflet, and are intended only for developers experienced in Javascript:
+The following tutorials cover how to create plugins for Leaflet, and are intended only for developers experienced in JavaScript:

 {% include tutorial_link.html